EntangledCat/Baisc_Quantum_Algorithms/README.md

-# Basic_Quantum_Algorithms
+# Basic Quantum Algorithms
-Some Important Quantum Algorithms to begin with in Qsikit
+Some important quantum algorithms to begin with in qiskit.